-In the short-term opiates are quite effective at reducing pain signals in the brain.
-The opiates do this by binding with proteins or opioid receptors on nerve cells found in the stomach, brain and along the spinal cord.
+Opiate Effects – In the short-term opiates are quite effective at reducing pain signals in the brain.
+Opiates do this by binding with proteins or opioid receptors on nerve cells found in the stomach, brain, and along the spinal cord.
 It works brilliantly because it works with the body and brain’s neurotransmission system.
 Of course, something this good for temporary pain relief comes with a bit of baggage, as you’ve probably learned by now.

 After all, our terrible opioid crisis has been all over the news in recent years.
 According to CNN; “An estimated 10.3 million Americans misused opioids in 2018, including 9.9 million prescription pain reliever abusers and 808,000 heroin users.”
 According to the CDC, 80 people die every day due to prescribed drugs, and over the last decade, 500,000 people have perished.